What Happens When a Nurse Commits Medical Malpractice?

 At the end of the day, the nurse is the person who made the mistake that led to your injury and subsequent damages.
 That means that they are the one who is mostly responsible for what happened.
 Whether they administered the wrong drug, didn’t listen to you when you complained of symptoms, or were too rough and caused you damage, they are the one who was negligent and caused your injuries.
 However, their supervisors could also be accountable if other factors come into play.

-If they are a travel nurse who made the mistake, then you could take action against the agency who employs them because they likely are the ones who insure the nurse.
+If a travel nurse made the mistake, then you could take action against the agency that employs them because they likely are the ones who insure the nurse.
 This is similar for a hospital.
-If the hospital is who employs the nurse and insures them, they’re likely who you will be taking legal action against for the nurse’s mistake.
+If the hospital employs the nurse and insures them, they’re likely who you will be taking legal action against for the nurse’s mistake.
 If something is happening in the hospital that keeps the nurse from providing you with proper care, that could also make the hospital liable for what happened.

 It can be hard to pin down all of the entities at fault when a nurse commits medical malpractice.
-That’s why you could use the help of a med mal lawyer from McMath Woods, P.A.
+That’s why you could use the help of McMath Woods P.A.
 We’re here to help you with your legal claim so that you don’t have to worry about the details of who’s at fault.
 We’ll handle figuring out which parties are at fault so that you can focus on healing.